How to Eat For Energy: 7 Powerful Superfood

 Espresso may seem like a godsend for when your energy levels fade, especially if you have an important meeting or spin class to catch.
 But coffee could be the exact reason why your energy levels are zapped in the first place.

-You see, caffeine gives you a "buzz" (which is perceived as energy) because it blocks the adenosine receptors in your brain that tell your body you're tired.
+You see, caffeine gives you a "buzz" (perceived as energy) because it blocks the adenosine receptors in your brain that tell your body you're tired.
 This tricks your body into thinking you feel energized.
-That is, until the caffeine wears off and you're tired again.
+That is until the caffeine wears off and you're tired again.
 Caffeine can also spike and crash your blood sugar levels, especially if you add sugar or syrup to your coffee.

-Since your blood sugar levels directly influence your energy levels, a rapid blood sugar spike results in a quick burst of energy.
+Since blood sugar levels directly influence energy levels, a rapid blood sugar spike results in a quick burst of energy.
 The only problem with this is the quicker your blood sugar levels spike, the sooner they'll crash.
-You can think of a blood sugar spike and crash as a "what goes up, must come down" situation- one that's guaranteed to leave you fatigued, and ready for another cup of coffee.
+You can think of a blood sugar spike and crash as a "what goes up, must come down" situation guaranteed to leave you fatigued and ready for another cup of coffee.
 And so, the vicious cycle of caffeine and artificial energy begins.

 Caffeine can also spike and crash your blood sugar levels, especially if you add sugar or syrup to your coffee.
-Since your blood sugar levels directly influence your energy levels, a rapid blood sugar spike results in a quick burst of energy.
+Since blood sugar levels directly influence energy levels, a rapid blood sugar spike results in a quick burst of energy.
 The only problem with this is the quicker your blood sugar levels spike, the sooner they'll crash.
-You can think of a blood sugar spike and crash as a "what goes up, must come down" situation- one that's guaranteed to leave you fatigued, and ready for another cup of coffee.
+You can think of a blood sugar spike and crash as a "what goes up, must come down" situation guaranteed to leave you fatigued and ready for another cup of coffee.
 And so, the vicious cycle of caffeine and artificial energy begins.

 You're Deficient in One or More Essential Nutrients

 Carbohydrates are the macronutrient our body depends on for energy.
-We get carbohydrates from whole grains, fruit and vegetables.
-But in order to convert carbs to energy, our body needs the help of certain natural vitamins and minerals.
+We get carbohydrates from whole grains, fruit, and vegetables.
+But to convert carbs to energy, our body needs the help of certain natural vitamins and minerals.

-While many vitamins and minerals help with energy production, the B vitamins, especially B12, play a key role in converting carbs to a usable form of energy.
+While many vitamins and minerals help with energy production, the B vitamins, especially B12, play a key role in converting carbs into usable energy.

-And while the majority of foods contain at least one of the B vitamins, B12 is primarily found in animal products.
+And while most foods contain at least one of the B vitamins, B12 is primarily found in animal products.

 This is why those who follow a vegan or vegetarian diet are at a greater risk for B12 deficiency.

-It should also be mentioned that regular caffeine consumption might deplete B vitamins, which is another reason why coffee can be considered an energy saboteur.
+It should also be mentioned that regular caffeine consumption might deplete B vitamins, another reason coffee can be considered an energy saboteur.

 Your Body is Holding on to Toxins

-We're exposed to toxins every single day that come from the air we breathe, pesticides and additives in the food we eat, chemicals and other toxins, such as heavy metals in the water we drink.
-That's not to mention toxins in body care products, household products, cosmetics and prescription drugs.
+We're exposed to toxins daily from the air we breathe, pesticides and additives in food, chemicals, and other toxins, such as heavy metals in our water.
+That's not to mention toxins in body care products, household products, cosmetics, and prescription drugs.

 When we absorb these toxins, our body (in particular, the liver) works hard to eliminate them before they can cause damage to our cells.
-But when we're exposed to so many toxins on a regular basis, our liver can become overburdened, which allows toxins to accumulate in our cells.
+But when we're exposed to so many toxins regularly, our liver can become overburdened, which allows toxins to accumulate in our cells.
 So, what does this have to do with your energy levels?
-Simply put energy production and transport happens in our cells.
+Simply put, energy production and transport happen in our cells.

-So when our cells are clogged with toxins, you can bet they'll have a hard time doing their jobs efficiently.
+So when our cells are clogged with toxins, you can bet they'll have difficulty doing their jobs efficiently.
 Toxins in your cells may also reduce the amount of oxygen that enters your cells.

 This can cause fatigue and exhaustion because your cells require oxygen to break down sugar (glucose) into energy.